Tonywuhk/realai.org/course/tensorflow/README.md

 TensorFlow is one of the most popular [deep learning libraries](http://realai.org/course/libraries/#deep-learning-libraries).
 It is Google’s second-generation machine learning system, specifically designed to correct the shortcomings of [DistBelief](https://research.google.com/pubs/pub40565.html), its predecessor.
 TensorFlow was [open sourced by Google](https://research.googleblog.com/2015/11/tensorflow-googles-latest-machine_9.html) on November 9, 2015.
 As is typical for open-source projects, it is [hosted](https://github.com/tensorflow/tensorflow) on [GitHub](https://github.com/), an Internet hosting service that is mostly used for code.

 Within the scope of this sequence, we can think of TensorFlow as an extension to the popular [Python](http://realai.org/course/python/) programming language.
-In the [next session](#setting-up-your-computer), we will set up a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) (VM) on [Google Cloud Platform](http://realai.org/course/google-cloud-platform/), install TensorFlow, and use [Jupyter Notebook](http://realai.org/course/jupyter/) for hands-on experiments.
+In the [next session](#setting-up-your-computer), we will set up a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) (VM) on the [Google Cloud Platform](http://realai.org/course/google-cloud-platform/) running an [operating system](https://en.wikipedia.org/wiki/Operating_system) called [Ubuntu](http://realai.org/course/ubuntu/), install TensorFlow, and use [Jupyter Notebook](http://realai.org/course/jupyter/) for hands-on experiments.
 These concepts are illustrated in the diagram below:

 ![](http://realai.org/course/tensorflow/IT-101.png)